 The technique is fast becoming the technique of choice to demonstrate structural parameters of nanoparticles.
 NIS-deployed cryo-TEM imaging provides invaluable information with regards to size distribution, morphology of the formulated drugs, and the encapsulation efficiency of materials, in particular in relation to the ratio of loaded and unloaded liposomes or empty and fully packaged capsid ratios.

 Our automated methods provide reliable high throughput image acquisition that help answer critical questions on size, shape, lamellarity, cargo load, and surface morphology.
-We’ve imaged nearly 200 AAV samples, more than 2800 liposomal/LNP samples, and over 2800 vaccine, virus and virus-like-particle samples.
+We’ve imaged nearly 200 AAV samples, more than 2,800 liposomal/lipid nanoparticle (LNP) samples, and over 2800 vaccine, virus and virus-like-particle samples.